davmein0/Hidden_Gems/README.md

 An AI model that finds undervalued companies in the NASDAQ 500.
 We can determine key metrics for success for different industries (like stock data, industry tailwinds, market conditions, and news/political context), and compare that with current ratings or indicators of success, like stock prices.
 If time permits, we could create a dashboard web app, where users can input companies of their choice to determine their evaluation.

+The MVP consists of an web app that lets users select stocks in the NASDAQ stock exchange, and evaluates how undervalued the stock is.
+The web app relies on a pretrained XGBoost model, and we plan to add sentiment analysis and a high-level reasoning overview for each decision, if time allows.

+To run the frontend server, enter into the terminal: cd frontend npm -install npm run dev

+To run the backend server, run: cd backend

+# Create a virtual environment:

+python -m venv venv

+# Windows

+venv\Scripts\activate

+# Linux or Mac

+source venv/bin/activate

+pip install -r requirements.txt cd ..
+python -m backend.main

 <!-- TABLE OF CONTENTS (outline)-->
 <details>
   <summary>Table of Contents</summary>